 That way you're less likely to forget stuff because if you get hurried and you get moving through it you're going to forget pieces of the pre-trip inspection for the purposes of road test.
 Because for the road test the road test you're gonna be nervous, the adrenaline's flowing, so slow yourself down take a moment.

 In conclusion, the pre-trip inspection for the purposes of a road test: you are not checking the vehicle to ensure its safe; you are demonstrating a competency to the examiners and to the authorities who are testing you to get your license.

-• 45 minutes for a class one (tractor-trailer);
+• 45 minutes for a class one (Class A) (tractor-trailer);

 • You have 20 minutes for a class 4.
 Pre trip inspection.
+(Class E & F)

 Section it up sequence - stick to your sequence so that you know the whole pre-trip inspection.